-We recognize and appreciate the important role that you have played in the life of your student prior to arriving at Penn State.
+We recognize and appreciate the significant role that you have played in the life of your student prior to arriving at Penn State.
 We want this role to continue by cultivating an effective partnership during your student’s college career even as your role changes to that of a coach or mentor.

-Your Student’s Responsibilities
+Your Student’s Responsibility

 At Penn State, we expect our students to: